-- Eye exams are covered at no cost for in-network eye doctors (Use Cigna Vision Directory to verify providers) - Cigna Vision Directory http://cigna.vsp.com/find-eye-doctors.html?id=guest - Out-of-Network eye exams will be reimbursed up to \$75. - There is no CIGNA reimbursement for glasses or contacts; however the voluntary EyeMed Vision plan is available (see below). - Premiums for this benefit are covered under your medical plan.
+- Eye exams are covered at no cost for in-network eye doctors (use Cigna Vision Directory to verify providers) - Cigna Vision Directory - Out-of-network eye exams will be reimbursed up to \$75. - There is no Cigna reimbursement for glasses or contacts; however the voluntary EyeMed Vision plan is available (see below). - Premiums for this benefit are covered under your medical plan.

-EyeMed Vision Coverage
+EyeMed Voluntary Vision Coverage